Steps to Improve Kidney Health

 10 Ways to Maintain Your Kidney Health

 The kidneys play a vital role in filtering waste, regulating body fluids, controlling blood pressure, and producing hormones that support the production of red blood cells.
-They also help maintain electrolyte balance, which is essential for overall health.
-When kidney function is impaired, waste may accumulate in the body, leading to fluid retention or hypertension.
-This can lead to discomfort and may contribute to more serious health concerns over time.
+When kidney function is impaired, waste products can accumulate, which can lead to complications like fluid retention, high blood pressure (hypertension), and an increased burden on the heart [4].
 Taking simple, consistent steps can go a long way in supporting kidney health and helping them function well.

 1. Hydration